 The second word to understand is "renewing."
-It means a complete renovation.
-Like remodeling a house or restoring a vehicle that has been damaged.
+It means a complete renovation like remodeling a house or restoring a vehicle that has been damaged.

-The idea we must understand is, that to be different we must think different.
-This was the message that both John and Jesus started the New Testament age with.
+The idea we must understand is that to be different, we must think differently.
+That was the message with which both John and Jesus started the New Testament age.

-The people of their day heard them say, 'You need to change the way you are thinking about the Kingdom of God, because the Kingdom is here now and if you don't start thinking differently, you will miss it.'
+The people of their day heard them say, 'You need to change the way you are thinking about the Kingdom of God because the Kingdom is here now, and if you don't start thinking differently, you will miss it.'